-Drilling activity on the Outer Continental Shelf of the Gulf of Mexico continues to strengthen but has not yet returned to pre-Macondo levels.
-Many of our rigs that previously operated in the U.S. Gulf of Mexico, or GOM, have been relocated to international markets and continue to work outside the GOM.
-We currently have one deepwater semisubmersible operating in the GOM; however, the Ocean Saratoga, a mid-water floater, is expected to return to this market in the second quarter of 2012 after completion of a contract offshore Guyana.
+Drilling activity on the Outer Continental Shelf of the Gulf of Mexico continues to strengthen and is at or near pre-Macondo levels according to industry analysts.
+However, many of our rigs that previously operated in the U.S. Gulf of Mexico, or GOM, have been relocated to international markets and continue to work outside the GOM on long-term contracts.
+We currently have one deepwater semisubmersible contracted in the GOM, and are actively marketing one mid-water unit.
+The Ocean Onyx, which is currently under construction, is expected to commence its one-year contract, plus potential option periods, beginning in the third quarter of 2013 in the GOM.
+Our only remaining jack-up rig in the GOM is cold stacked.